Are you prepared for questions like these:

 - A top-performing employee is diagnosed with depression and now says her medication makes it impossible for her to get to work on time.
 Must you change her work schedule?

 - An applicant voluntarily informs you that he is intellectually disabled, but says he can perform his job with a job coach.
 Is that a “reasonable” accommodation?

-The ADA requires employers to reasonably accommodate applicants or employees with mental or physical disabilities who are qualified to perform the job’s essential functions with or without a reasonable accommodation.
+The ADA requires employers to reasonably accommodate applicants and employees who have mental or physical disabilities if they are qualified to perform the job’s essential functions with or without a reasonable accommodation.